alexbernardi/gamma-array/GITHUB_SPACES_CONTEXT.md

 - Maintain clean modular architecture
 - Focus on performance from the beginning
 - Do not use emojiis
+- After every update lets make a commit and push so we can revert if necessary

 This context enables efficient development assistance while maintaining project quality and avoiding over-engineering.